 Give your labour a better start with one of the following options – acupuncture, homeopathy or reflexology.
 These are available 6 days a week, ring reception to book.
 We strongly advise that you start thinking about a natural induction as soon as you reach 40 weeks as the doctors may not let you go too long after your due date.

-Jo runs unique classes which are a lovely combination of Baby Massage, Baby Yoga and Postnatal Stretches for mothers.
+Jo and Chloe run unique classes which are a lovely combination of Baby Massage, Baby Yoga and Postnatal Stretches for parents.
 Baby Massage and Baby Yoga is a wonderful ways to bond with your baby plus give physical and emotional benefits for both of you.
 Babies are calmer and sleep better and are generally more supple and stronger after these classes.
 They increase their co-ordination abilities and their nervous system is developed.
-She also teach a colic routine that is ideal to help babies with digestive problems.
+They also teach a colic routine that is ideal to help babies with digestive problems.

-The benefits for mums are the increased confidence in handling their babies plus more awareness of how to soothe an upset baby.
-They also get to do some gentle post natal yoga-type stretches plus make friends with the other mums.
+The benefits for parents are the increased confidence in handling their babies plus more awareness of how to soothe an upset baby.
+They also get to do some yoga style stretches plus make friends with the other parents.

 Many pregnant women find Pilates a great exercise to do because it builds core stability and strength.
 Musculoskeletal pain in the pelvic and lower back area is common during pregnancy, however if your abdominals, back, and pelvic floor muscles are toned, they will help you to have a more comfortable pregnancy and birth.
 Pregnant women who regularly exercise their core muscles can expect to experience shorter labours and reduced lower back and pelvic pain.